 If you’re a parent struggling to introduce your kids to reading, then you should consider getting the best graphic novels for kids.
-Even though graphic novels look similar to comic books in terms of illustrations, they differ because graphic novels feature a story in just one volume, unlike comic books, where the tale is spread through the series.
+Even though graphic novels look similar to comic books in terms of illustrations, they differ because graphic novels feature a story in just one volume, unlike comic books for children, where the tale is spread through the series.
 These novels include different genres such as historical anecdotes, fiction, personal memoirs, and non-fiction.
-The plots they follow are quite compelling and can keep your kids engaged for hours.
+They follow quite compelling plots and can keep your kids engaged for hours.

-Check out the list below to pick the best one according to your preferences.
+Check out the list to pick a book based on your child’s preferences.

 13 Best Graphic Novels For Kids